lxl-max/image-segmentation/README.md

 Install with `pip install numpy matplotlib opencv-contrib-python`

 ## How to run the code
+1. Download sample from ``data/``
-1. input the path of image (manually)
+2. Input the path of image (manually)
-2. run
+3. Run
-3. choose ROIs, enter "space" to confirm, enter "Esc" to exit
+4. Choose ROIs, enter "space" to confirm, enter "Esc" to exit
-4. get results
+5. Get results

 ## Example screenshoots or figures
 Using K-Means Algorithum as an example: